West Kennet Avenue

-Location: The best way to visit is to park in the National Trust parking lot in Avebury and walk across Avebury henge to the begining of the avenue.
+Location: The best way to visit is to park in the National Trust parking area in Avebury and walk across Avebury henge to the beginning of the avenue.
 Try to avoid visiting at the time of the summer solstice, as the crowds can be very large.

 Website: West Kennet Avenue

 English Heritage - see also: English Heritage memberships (official website)